-A maximum acceptable staff/student ratio for small group work/tutorials/seminars/workshops should be 1:20 tutors to students.
+A maximum acceptable staff/student ratio for small group work/tutorials/seminars/workshops should be 1:20 tutors to students for outcome delivering modules.
 Where classes exceed this ratio, the Applicant should include in accreditation documentation an explanation of the circumstances of this decision.